 We don’t give this a second thought, as the fact that earth is suspended in empty space is as familiar to us as our own name.
 Of course we know that the earth is suspended “on nothing,” and since it is so well known us we don’t stop to wonder whether people knew it at the time Job was written.

-The answer is: they didn’t.
+The answer is: They didn’t.
 How could they?
 The concept of solid matter floating on nothing is not only not a given, it is counter-intuitive.
 The law of gravity sums up what we observe everywhere around us, viz. that solid objects don’t float on nothing; they fall down.
 Always.
-No wonder, then, that Job’s contemporaries all thought that the earth must be resting on something, whether on water or solid pillars or Atlas’s shoulders or two giant elephants standing on the back of an even bigger sea turtle swimming in an infinite sea of milk.
+No wonder, then, that Job’s contemporaries all thought that the earth must be resting on something, whether on water or solid pillars or Atlas’ shoulders or two giant elephants standing on the back of an even bigger sea turtle swimming in an infinite sea of milk.
 The idea, then, that God “hangs the earth on nothing” was not within their scope of imagination – yet there it is, in the Bible, and it was a long time before that we found out it is actually correct.
 In fact, it was more than a thousand years later that Anaximander of ancient Greece first posited a model of the universe that had an unsupported earth at the center of a series of concentric spheres – and then it was just an unproven conjecture.

 Now, to get around the force of this evidence for the divine authorship of the Bible, skeptics argue that the passage is only figurative, poetic language that was not meant to be taken literally.
-They point to verse 11, which speaks of “the pillars of heaven” and insist that the writer of Job must have subscribed to the ancient world view that the heavens must be supported by solid pillars, inasmuch as things don’t float.
+They point to v.
+11, which speaks of “the pillars of heaven” and insist that the writer of Job must have subscribed to the ancient world view that the heavens must be supported by solid pillars, inasmuch as things don’t float.
 This statement, then, in Job is a scientific error, they say.

 - First, the skeptic does not explain how the writer in his supposedly “figurative” language managed to get the fact that the earth floats on nothing exactly right, though no one else knew this.

-Second, figurative language has a correspondence with what it is representing.
+- Second, figurative language has a correspondence with what it is representing.
 When figurative language speaks, for example, of the trees of the field clapping their hands (Isaiah 55:12), one can imagine the branches of trees swaying in the breeze resembling clapping, which itself is a sign of approval.
 Or when the Psalmist speaks figuratively of taking shelter under God’s “wings” (Psalm 91:4), it is drawing on the familiar image of a mother hen gathering her chicks under her wings for protection.
 Figurative language, then, conveys meaning because it corresponds to known realities – yet the idea of the earth hanging on nothing was an utterly alien concept to the people of Job’s day.

-Third, as one reads through this passage, with its description of the nature of clouds and the horizon of the spherical earth, he can see that it is straightforward language correctly describing features of the natural world.
-It is special pleading, then, to insist that verse 7 be taken as figurative language when the rest of the passage clearly is not figurative.
+- Third, as one reads through this passage, with its description of the nature of clouds and the horizon of the spherical earth, he can see that it is straightforward language correctly describing features of the natural world.
+It is special pleading, then, to insist that v.
+7 be taken as figurative language when the rest of the passage clearly is not figurative.

 What, then, about the “pillars of heaven”?
 The skeptic asserts that this is problematic, since pillars are solid upright objects designed to support things, and so the mention made here of “pillars of heaven” shows that the writer of Job held to the ancient and incorrect belief that the heavens are held up by solid pillars.

 The skeptic is wrong, however, for he has overlooked a crucial fact.
 It is true that the word “pillar” in the Bible often refers to an upright solid supporting structure, as in

-“And the LORD went before them by day in a pillar of cloud to lead the way, and by night in a pillar of fire to give them light.”
-(Exodus 13:21a)
+And the LORD went before them by day in a pillar of cloud to lead the way, and by night in a pillar of fire to give them light … (Exodus 13:21a)

-“Now it came to pass, in the morning watch, that the LORD looked down upon the army of the Egyptians through the pillar of fire and cloud … (Exodus 14:24a)
+Now it came to pass, in the morning watch, that the LORD looked down upon the army of the Egyptians through the pillar of fire and cloud … (Exodus 14:24a)

 “And I will show wonders in the heavens and in the earth: Blood and fire and pillars of smoke.”
 (Joel 2:30)

 In fact, the Bible often speaks of pillars of fire, cloud, and smoke.
-In these cases, the meaning of “pillar” is a roughly vertical column of particulate matter and/or hot gases (See the second definition of “pillar” in the Oxford English Dictionary), and the Hebrew word translated here as “pillar” (ammud) is also used for solid pillars.
+In these cases, the meaning of “pillar” is a roughly vertical column of particulate matter and/or hot gases (See the second definition of “pillar” in the Oxford English Dictionary), and the Hebrew word translated here as “pillar” (עַמּוּד ammud) is also used for solid pillars.

 So now we know that “pillars” are.
 But what would “pillars of heaven” be?
-The Hebrew word (shamayim; plural in form, it can be translated as “heaven” or “heavens”) refers to three different things, viz. the atmosphere (air layer) of earth, the entire expanse of space, and the spiritual dwelling of God (the “third heaven” of 2 Cor 12:2).
+The Hebrew word שָׁמַ֫יִם (shamayim; plural in form, it can be translated as “heaven” or “heavens”) refers to three different things, viz. the atmosphere (air layer) of earth, the entire expanse of space, and the spiritual dwelling of God (the “third heaven” of 2 Corinthians 12:2).
 Can we find pillars in any one of these?
 Are there, perhaps, roughly upright columns of particulate matter and/or hot gases in outer space?
+Consider the following images:

 This is the Stellar Spire in the Eagle Nebula (Image from NASA).
 It is about 90 trillion kilometres high, about twice the distance from the Sun to the nearest star.
 By definition, it certainly qualifies as a “pillar.”

 Resembling a nightmarish beast rearing its head from a crimson sea, this monstrous object is actually a pillar of gas and dust.
-Called the Cone Nebula (NGC 2264), a star-forming pillar of gas and dust (Image from NASA).
-Note NASA’s description of this: “The Cone Nebula is a cousin of the M16 pillars, which the Hubble imaged in 1995.
-Monstrous pillars of cold gas like the Cone and M16 arecommon in large regions of star birth.
-Astronomers believe the pillars are incubators for developing stars.”
+Called the Cone Nebula because of its conical shape in ground-based images, this giant pillar resides in a turbulent star-forming region … There, additional ultraviolet radiation causes the hydrogen gas to glow, which produces the red halo of light seen around the pillar … The Cone Nebula is a cousin of the M16 pillars, which the Hubble imaged in 1995.
+Monstrous pillars of cold gas like the Cone and M16 are common in large regions of star birth.
+Astronomers believe the pillars are incubators for developing stars.